 Sure, we must have an “all-in” attitude when it comes to our dreams.
-It defines our decisions, and choices.
-It sets boundaries to determine what this life that God has given me will look like.
-Yet to also be able to hold that loosely means that we understand the difference between the dream, and the gifts we have been entrusted with to reach that dream, and who we are.
+The vision of what can be will define your decisions and choices.
+It will set boundaries that determine what this life will look like.
+To also be able to hold that vision loosely means that we understand the difference between the dream, the gifts we have been entrusted with to reach that dream, and who we are.
 Your value is not determined by what you do for God.
-Your value is set.
-The highest price was paid.
-You were created and chosen for Love.
+Your value is set, and the highest price was paid.

 What I learned about my struggle from a spoonful of almond butter.

 got my own spoon and sat down with her at the table.
-We ‘went to town’ on that delicious almond puree.
 When Jordan’s spoonful was gone she asked me for more, since I had the jar.